Trial highlights: Harrowing footage, focus on Trump’s words

 “They were talking about assassinating the vice president of the United States,” she said.

 Many Republicans had been appalled by Trump’s treatment of his most loyal soldier during his final days in office.
-And the focus appeared to be a tacit acknowledgment of the Democrats’ intended audience as they try to convince Senate Republicans — many of whom are close with Pence — that Trump deserves to be punished for what happened.
+And the focus appeared to be a tacit acknowledgement of the Democrats’ intended audience as they try to convince Senate Republicans — many of whom are close with Pence — that Trump deservers to be punished for what happened.

 “Mike Pence is not a traitor to this country.
 He’s a patriot,” said Castro.
 “And he and his family, who was with him that day, didn’t deserve this, didn’t deserve a president unleashing a mob on them, especially because he was just doing his job.”